 For the cream portion of these cream-filled chocolate cupcakes, use fluffy whipped vanilla buttercream.
 This is the same whipped buttercream frosting I use for vanilla sheet cake, but with the ingredient ratios adjusted to yield less.
 You need just enough to fill 15 cupcakes, with a little leftover to pipe the squiggly loops on top.
 LOL.

 You’re basically making a regular vanilla buttercream frosting, but whipping it on high speed for a few minutes to make it extra light, fluffy, and almost marshmallow-tasting.
 Many homemade Hostess-style cupcake recipes use shortening or store-bought marshmallow creme (fluff) in the filling, but this one uses just 5 simple ingredients: butter, confectioners’ sugar, heavy cream, vanilla, and salt.
 Feel free to use this marshmallow meringue as the filling instead, if you’d like.
-Some readers have also filled them with raspberry cake filling—YUM!
+Some readers have also filled them with raspberry cake filling or pastry cream—YUM!

 Fill & Assemble the Cream-Filled Chocolate Cupcakes